LeNooby09/Discord-bot-Kotlin/README.md

 The bot uses a SQLite database stored in `bot_data.db` in the project root.
 This file will be created automatically when the bot is first run.

+### Logging

+The bot uses Logback for logging.
+Logs are written to both the console and log files:

+- Log files are stored in the `logs` directory
+- The current log file is named `discord-bot.log`
+- Log files are rotated daily and when they reach 10MB in size
+- Compressed archives of old logs are kept for 30 days, with a total cap of 1GB
+- Log levels can be configured in `src/main/resources/logback.xml`

 ## Dependencies

 - [Kord](https://github.com/kordlib/kord): Kotlin Discord API wrapper
 - [SQLite JDBC](https://github.com/xerial/sqlite-jdbc): JDBC driver for SQLite
 - [SLF4J](http://www.slf4j.org/): Simple Logging Facade for Java
+- [Logback](https://logback.qos.ch/): Logging implementation for SLF4J

 ## Development